adamfranco/segue/README.txt

 ---------------------

 From Beta 26:

-This release fixes a major bug in the permissions/role-setting system that was preventing modifications of roles for some groups.
-Also improved are the RSS feed-display plugin's support for slightly non-conforming feeds and a few other minor issues.

 As of this beta 25, Segue requires PHP to be compiled with XSL support.
 On unix systems this can be added by configuring PHP using the --with-xsl option.
 See the